yousufhassan/conways-game-of-life/README.md

-# Game of Life by Yousuf Hassan.
+# Game of Life by Yousuf Hassan

 ### Purpose
 This program is based on John Conway's Game of Life.
 It was created as the final project for the final project for my grade 12 computer science course, ICS4U.